 Blueberries are such an awesome fruit.
-The marriage of sweet, tart blueberries and the egg enriched dairy create a rich frozen treat that tastes like your idea of old-fashioned ice cream.
+They are incredibly healthy and nutritious.
+They boost your heart health, brain function, and numerous other aspects of your body.
+What’s more, they’re sweet, colorful, and easily enjoyed either fresh or frozen.
+The marriage of sweet, tart blueberries and the egg enriched dairy creates a rich frozen treat that tastes like your idea of old-fashioned ice cream.

 The story of summer is told in berries, from blueberries to strawberries to blackberries to raspberries all great, tasty summer fruits and treats.